EAlhovik/AdventOfCode/2020/Day_12/task.md

 Figure out where the navigation instructions lead. _What is the Manhattan distance between that location and the ship's starting position?_

-Your puzzle answer was `1565`.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 \--- Part Two ---
 -----------------